Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 68.5, is 4.0 points greater than Saturday's over/under.

-- These two squads combine to surrender 51.6 points per game, 12.9 fewer than this contest's over/under.
+- The two teams combine to score 68.5 points per game, four more than the total in this contest.

-- Hilltoppers games this season feature an average total of 66.3 points, a number 1.8 points higher than Saturday's over/under.

-- The 52.0 PPG average total in Owls games this season is 12.5 points fewer than this game's over/under.

 Western Kentucky Stats and Trends

-- So far this season, the Hilltoppers have been installed as favorites by a 10.5-point margin or more five times and are 4-1 ATS in those matchups.
+- So far this season, the Hilltoppers have been installed as favorites by a 10.5-point margin or more five times and are 4-1 ATS in those contests.

-- Western Kentucky's games this year have eclipsed the over/under six times in nine opportunities (66.7%).
+- Western Kentucky has hit the over in 66.7% of its opportunities this year (six times over nine games with a set point total).

-- When Western Kentucky totals over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.
+- In games that Western Kentucky picks up over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.

 - The Hilltoppers have turned the ball over 13 times this season, three fewer than the Owls have forced (16).